Periodontics

 Obesity

-Certain medications.
+Certain medications

-Attend regular dental examinations and hygienist visits as recommended by your dentist.
+Attend regular dental examinations and hygienist visits as recommended by your dentist

 Clean daily between the teeth before brushing, using floss in tight spaces and interdental brushes for larger spaces

-Use a fluoridated toothpaste with at least 1350ppm Fluoride, spit out after brushing and do not rinse to maintain fluoride concentration
+Use a fluoridated toothpaste with at least 1350ppm Fluoride, spit out after brushing and do not rinse to maintain the fluoride concentration

 Do not smoke

-Some people are more susceptible to aggressive forms.
-Severe gum disease, especially if you have it at a young age, can run in families.
-This does not mean it is inevitable, but it is likely that any extra care you take in your oral care routine will make a big difference going forwards.
-Knowing whether or not gum disease runs in your family will give you more control over your oral health.
+Knowing whether gum disease runs in your family will give you more control over your oral health.
 If gum disease does run in your family, do let our team know and they will plan your maintenance and treatment accordingly, as well as provide you with additional guidance on how to keep your mouth and teeth healthy.